Teaching & Learning

 We monitor the quality of teaching and learning through regular informal drop-ins.
 We have an open door approach which allows leaders across the Academy to drop-in to lessons at any point during the day.

-As one of our Key Drivers is to ‘Value Feedback’ we recognise the importance of regular helpful feedback that looks for ways to improve and doesn’t dwell on mistakes.
+As one of our Key Drivers is ‘Value Feedback’ we recognise the importance of regular helpful feedback that looks for ways to improve and doesn’t dwell on mistakes.

 All of our staff take part in regular CPD that is designed specifically to help them reflect on ways to improve their individual teaching.
 We have an academy-wide CPD programme that runs every Wednesday, with the majority of sessions focused on Teaching and Learning.